Filipino nationalism: The start of Filipino nationalism (1760s–1820s)

-Domíngo Róxas y Ureta, an Insulares, was an early pioneer of Philippine nationalism.

 The term "Filipino" originally referred to the Spanish criollos of the Philippines.
 During their 333-year rule of the Philippines, the Spanish rulers referred the natives as indios.

 Also during the colonial era, the Spaniards born in the Philippines, who were more known as insulares, criollos, or Creoles, were also called "Filipinos."
 Spanish-born Spaniards or mainland Spaniards residing in the Philippines were referred to as Peninsulares.
 Those of mixed ancestry were referred to as Mestizos.
 The Creoles, despite being regarded by the Peninsulares as inferior to them, had enjoyed various government and church positions, and composed the majority of the government bureaucracy.
 The sense of national consciousness came from the Creoles, who now regard themselves as "Filipino".
 It was brought to its advent by three major factors: 1) economy, 2) education and 3) secularization of parishes.
 These factors contributed to the birth of the Filipino Nationalism.
 The opening of the Philippines to the international or world trade, the rise of the middle class, and the influx of Liberal ideas from Europe were only a few examples of how the Philippines developed into a stable country.
 "The first manifestation of Philippine nationalism followed in the decades of the 1880s and the 1890s, with a reform or propaganda movement, conducted both in Spain and in the Philippines, for the purpose of "propagandizing" Philippine conditions in the hopes that desired changes in the social, political and economic life of the Filipinos would come about through peaceful means."